svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/transaction-queue.md

 [New in: rippled 0.33.0][]

 If a sending address has one or more transactions queued, that sender can "push" the existing queued transactions into the open ledger by submitting a new transaction with a high enough transaction cost to pay for all of them.
 Specifically, the new transaction must pay a high enough transaction cost to cover the [open ledger cost](transaction-cost.html#open-ledger-cost) of itself and each other transaction from the same sender before it in the queue.
 (Keep in mind that the open ledger cost increases exponentially each time a transaction pays it.)
-The transactions must still follow the other [queuing restrictions](#queuing-restrictions) and the sending address must have enough SGY to pay the transaction costs of all the queued transactions.
+The transactions must still follow the other [queuing restrictions](#queuing-restrictions) and the sending address must have enough RCP to pay the transaction costs of all the queued transactions.

 This feature helps you work around a particular situation.
 If you submitted one or more transactions with a low cost that were queued, you cannot send new transactions from the same address unless you do one of the following: